Links on Android Authority may earn us a commission. Learn more.

 What can your TV remote do?

-Before you run off to binge the latest Netflix Original series, you should know that Chromecast remote support has some severe limitations.
-It only supports two commands — pause and play.
-Although the HDMI-CEC protocol allows for complete deck control (fast-forward, rewind, etc.), the Chromecast only allows the two most common commands.
-That said, there is a possibility that we’ll get more controls in the future.
+Before you run off to binge your content, you should know that Chromecast remote support has some severe limitations.
+In the case of traditional Chromecast devices, it only supports two commands — pause and play.
+However, the HDMI-CEC protocol allows for complete deck control (fast-forward, rewind, etc.).
+And while Google is pretty quiet about all this, many user reports assure much more can be done if you use a Chromecast with Google TV device.

 FAQs

 Unfortunately, you’ll need to get a device with a dedicated remote control to do so.
 If you absolutely must have full Chromecast remote support, consider buying an Android TV box.
-Our favorite is the 2019 Nvidia Shield TV, which comes with a remote and can play games locally or via the cloud with GeForce Now.
-Another alternative is Xiaomi’s Mi Box S, which is significantly cheaper and supports 4K output.
+The Chromecast with Google TV (HD) and (4K) models are a couple of our favorites.

 Absolutely.
 Google has a guide on setting up and using your phone as a Chromecast remote.